goddessLeona/final_exam_work/README.md

 * Scheduled for future publishing
 * Archived

 To support all editing features for a single album, I ended up creating seven different endpoints.
-This part of the project taught me a lot about structuring APIs and handling state changes between frontend and backend.
+I chose to split the functionality across multiple endpoints because different parts of the album are updated independently of each other.
+This made the code easier to maintain and reduced the risk of unintended changes.

 ### Admin - Respond to Contributor form
 Admin consent-dashboard show a list of all pending forms, rejected forms, and aproved forms showing te username, how many of the documents are pending, rejected and approved.
 If a form is pending the admin can clikc the link and get to the documents.
 The document that is pending the admin now can approve or reject.